Kadamattathu Kathanar (TV series): Controversy

-In August 2004, the Akhila Malankara Orthodox Almaya Vedi (AMOAV), an organisation representing lay members of the Malankara Orthodox Church, raised objections against the serial based on Kadamattathu Kathanar telecast on Asianet Television.
-The AMOAV alleged that the script distorted the history, tradition, and culture of the Malankara Christian community.
-At a press conference held in Pathanamthitta, the organisation's president Shibu K. Abraham and general secretary Preeth G. George demanded an immediate halt to the telecast, stating that it hurt the religious sentiments of the Orthodox Christian community.
+In August 2004 the Akhila Malankara Orthodox Almaya Vedi (AMOAV), an organisation representing lay members of the Malankara Orthodox Church, raised objections alleging that the script distorted the history, tradition, and culture of the Malankara Christian community.
+At a press conference held in Pathanamthitta the organisation's president Shibu K. Abraham and general secretary Preeth G. George demanded an immediate halt to the television show, stating that it hurt the religious sentiments of the Orthodox Christian community.

 Sequels

-Two sequels to the series were aired, titled Kathanar Kadamattathu Kathanar (2008) on Jaihind TV and Kadamattathachan (2010) on Surya TV.
-Actor Prakash Paul revealed that the 2008 version of the series, aired on Jaihind TV, led to severe financial losses.
-The channel had low viewership at the time, and many were unaware of its existence.
-Although payments were initially prompt, the channel eventually ran out of funds, forcing Paul to continue production without further financial support.
+Two sequels to the series were aired: Kathanar Kadamattathu Kathanar (2008) on Jaihind TV; and Kadamattathachan (2010) on Surya TV.
+Actor Prakash Paul revealed that the 2008 version of the series led to severe financial losses since the channel had low viewership at the time and many were unaware of its existence.
+Although payments were initially prompt the channel eventually ran out of funds, forcing Paul to continue production without further financial support.
 He described this decision as a major setback and a source of lasting debt.

-In June 2024, actor Prakash Paul confirmed that a new sequel to the original series is in development.
-The upcoming project will not be a remake but will feature an aged version of Kadamattathu Kathanar returning to the present era.
-Paul stated that the continued popularity of the original series, especially through annual re-telecasts on Asianet Plus, inspired the idea for the new version.
+In June 2024 actor Prakash Paul confirmed that a new sequel to the original series was in development, featuring an aged version of Kadamattathu Kathanar returning to the present era.
+Paul stated that the continued popularity of the original series, especially through annual re-broadcasts on Asianet Plus, inspired the idea for the new version.